 At this point, these types of incidents do not need a florid introduction, so we'll get right into it.
 On Wednesday, model Kate Upton brought to light another alleged abuser in the fashion industry, via tweet that read "It's disappointing that such an iconic women's brand #Guess is still empowering Paul Marciano as their creative director," adding the #MeToo hashtag at the end.
 The model, whose Guess? ads contributed to her early success, later reposted her message to Instagram, adding that Marciano shouldn't be allowed "to use his power in the industry to sexually and emotionally harass women."
 While waves of support for Upton are rolling in, the comments section of her posts contain further revelations, too.

 Following the Harvey Weinstein scandal, women of all industries, particularly those in the public eye, have come forward with their own experiences of sexual assault and misconduct in the workplace.
 In addition to Upton, models have lead the charge in the ousting of several top photographers, such as Terry Richardson, Mario Testino, and Bruce Weber — all of whom Upton has worked with.
-And just like we've seen in times of other accusations, one high-profile person speaking out is all that's needed to spark the confidence in others to do the same.
+And just like we've seen in times of other accusations, one high-profile person speaking out is all that's needed to spark the confidence in others to speak out.

 Upton's tweet was retweeted by her husband, Astros pitcher Justin Verlander.
 When asked recently by a TMZ photographer about the situation, Upton responded, "I'm excited to tell my whole story, but a walk to the car is not gonna cover it."
 The model added that she believes a lot of employees are aware of sexual harassment within the workplace, but neglect to speak out about it.
 As we wait for Upton's story to unfold, we've reached out to Guess? for comment and will update this story if/when we hear back.